-There is a team of experienced and qualified travel trainers who provide independent travel training from home to school or college.
-Many young people have already benefitted greatly from the service and are travelling to and from school and college independently.
+A team of experienced and qualified travel trainers provide extensive independent travel training from home to school or college.
+Many young people have already benefitted greatly from the service and are making their own way to and from school and college independently.

-All eligible learners will be enabled to undertake independent travel training unless they are assessed as being unlikely to benefit from such training.
-Special transport will not be provided by the local authority for pupils who are able but choose not to participate in the travel training programme.
+All eligible learners are enabled to undertake independent travel training unless they are assessed as being unlikely to benefit from such training.
+Alternative transport will not be provided by the local authority for pupils who are able but choose not to participate in the travel training programme.